You have questions or suggestions?

 If you would like to have your result report at a later date, you can request a copy here.
 A duplicate is subject to a processing fee.

-If you have tried to download your test result from a Mac or Smartphone, you may receive error messages.
-In this case, please first try to download your test result from a Windows computer.
+If you have tried to download your test result using a Mac or smartphone, ou may receive error messages.
+In this case, please first try to download your test result by using a Windows computer.

-To open the PDF file offered for download, you will need the additional program Adobe Acrobat Reader, which you can download free of charge from the Internet.
-Please also check that you have the latest version.
+You will need Adobe Acrobat Reader, which you can download free of charge from the Internet, for opening the PDF file offered for download.
+Please also make sure that you have installed the latest version.

 If you still cannot download your test result, please contact our support.

-For some tests (e.g. TM-WISO) we also send a file with the results of the participants to one or more universities.
-Of course, we will only send your results to the university/s if you have agreed to this procedure during registration.
+Furthermore, we will send a document with the results of some tests (e.g. TM-WISO) to one or more universities.
+We will, of course, only send your results to those university(ies) if you have agreed to this procedure with your registration.

 For some tests it is possible that we send the results directly to the university(ies).
 If you refuse to send your test results to the university(ies), we will of course not send your results to the university(ies).
 In this case it is your responsibility to send the results to the university(ies) in time.

-Basically, you are responsible for ensuring that your test results reach the universities in time for the application deadline.
-We always make the test results available several days before the application deadline, so that you have enough time to send the results.
+It is generally your own responsibility to ensure that your test results reach the universities in good time before the application deadline.
+We always provide the test results a few days before the application deadline in order to give you sufficient time for sumbitting your results.

-If you have agreed to the transmission of your test results to the universiy(ies), we will usually send the results to the university(ies) at the same time you will receive your test results.
+In case you have agrred to the transmission of your test results to the university(ies), we usually submit the results to the university(ies) at the same time as we receive your test results.